Make an impact on students and schools by seeking a teaching job in the Bay Area, including Oakland, Richmond, San Francisco, and San Jose.

 TFA places corps members in more than 40 regions throughout the U.S. During the application process, you'll have the opportunity to select up to three regions.
 Then, after interview week concludes, you'll be invited to change your regional selections, if you desire.
 Read more about our placement process.

 Make an Impact in the Bay Area

-The Bay Area is home to nearly 7 million people and some of the most beautiful mountains, beaches, and bridges our country has to offer.
-Corps members teach in 69 traditional schools and 49 charter schools throughout Redwood City, Richmond, Oakland, San Francisco, and San Jose.
+The Bay Area is home to more than 7 million people and some of the most beautiful mountains, beaches, and bridges our country has to offer.
+Corps members teach in both traditional schools and charter schools throughout Redwood City, Richmond, Oakland, San Francisco, and San Jose.